Skip to content

 Hjarni vs Reflect

-Reflect adds AI to a note app.
-Hjarni builds the note app around AI.
+Reflect adds AI on top of notes.
+Hjarni builds the knowledge base around AI.

 Hjarni Reflect